-When considering the scope of the services for the CoE, a decision should be made concerning where the Centre of Excellence will reside in the organisation.
+When considering the scope of the services for the CoE, a decision should be made concerning where the CoE will reside in the organisation.

 We see multiple organisational models adopted by our customers:

-- Centralised: All functions are performed by the CoE, acting as a shared service center.
+- Centralised: All functions are performed by the CoE, acting as a shared service centre.
 Enforcing a structure and standards is made easy, but prioritisation will be challenging.
-When faced with a high demand for automation, some business units won’t see their use cases being selected for automation.
+When faced with a high demand for automation, some business units won’t see their use cases being selected for automation

 In the federated organisation model, the decision-making rights of bots go-live can be challenging.
 Should the business unit decide to bring the bot live or should the CoE make that call?

-Later in this article, we’ll get back on how to staff the Centre of Excellence and delivery roles.
+Later in this article, we will outline how to staff the CoE and delivery roles.

 Delivery Life Cycle

 Since Robotic Process Automation is all about automating business processes, we will take a process point-of-view to look at the delivery life cycle.